margau/neighbor-domain-switch/README.md

 neighbor_switch_offline_mins: Integer, Switch after this time in offline state.
 Default: 5 Minutes

+connection_check_targets: IPv6-Targets to check to determine online/offline state

+neighbor_switch_wifi_enabled: Also trying to figure out neighbors by scanning for mesh SSID's

 ## Domain Broadcast

 This packet should distribute the current domain, the number of direct neighbors in the domain, and the check_targets with results via an UDP multicast.